eayus/heapless/README.md

 # heapless
 This is a research project aiming to explore functional programming languages which do not require a heap at run-time.

-The prototype implementation can be found in the `compiler` directory, and the research paper can be found in the `paper` directory.
+Project structure:
+- `compiler` - The prototype implementation written in Haskell.
+- `examples` - Examples of the language in action, doubling as a test suite for the compiler.
+- `paper` - Research whitepaper describing the approach.